 This feature is not recommended by LivaNova in typical use conditions because database restoration occurs automatically.
 You could use this function to overwrite your existing database when transferring a database from another programming computer to your programming computer.
-However, if this is to be performed, the programming computer from which the database is being transferred from MUST have the same underlying Operating System and the same version and build programming software as your programming to transfer a database from another programming computer.
+However, if this is to be performed, the programming computer from which the database is being transferred from MUST have the same underlying Operating System and the same version and build programming software as your programming computer.
 Otherwise database corruptions may occur.
-Additionally, if attempting to transfer a database from another programming computer is powered on before inserting the new SD card.
+Additionally, if attempting to transfer a database from another programming computer, make sure your programming computer is powered on before inserting the new SD card.